sambanova/ai-starter-kit/code_copilot/README.md

     const sambastudio_api_key = "123456ab-cdef-0123-4567-890abcdef"
     ```

-Ten you should set the ***Continue*** config.json file. press ⌘+l this will open a new ***Continue*** session, Click in the gear ⚙ bottom right button, the the json file will open, replace the contents of this file with the contents of the [config.json](config.json) kit provided file.
+Then you should set the ***Continue*** config.json file. press ⌘+l this will open a new ***Continue*** session, Click in the gear ⚙ bottom right button, the the json file will open, replace the contents of this file with the contents of the [config.json](config.json) kit provided file.

 # Usage

 ## Ask question to the LLM in your IDE

-You can interact with the LLM directly using ⌘+l  this will open a ***Continue*** session in a new extension window then ask anything to the to the model!
+You can interact with the LLM directly using ⌘+l command this will open a ***Continue*** session in a new extension window then ask anything to the to the model!

 ## Ask about selected code

-You can ask information of selected code to the LLM directly selecting your text and then pressing ⌘+l  this will open a ***Continue*** session in a new extension window with the code snippet as context, then ask anything related with your code snippet!
+You can ask information of a selected snippet of code to the LLM directly selecting your text and then pressing ⌘+l, this will open a ***Continue*** session in a new extension window with the code snippet as context, then ask anything related with your code!

 ## Edit code

-You can ask your LLM to modify your code, ad functionalities, documentation etc, over a selected code snippet, for this first select the code snipped you want the model to modify, then press ⌘+i, this will open an input bar in the top of your IDE, then write your desired changes and press enter, this will generate the modified code for you and you can edit it, accept or reject the proposed changes.
+You can ask your LLM to modify your code, add functionalities, documentation etc, over a selected code snippet, for this first select the code snippet you want the model to modify, then press ⌘+i, this will open an input bar in the top of your IDE, then write your desired changes and press enter, this will generate the modified code for you and you can edit it, accept or reject the proposed changes.

 ## Understand terminal errors

-you can ask the model to inspect your terminal error outputs to explain you the error and give you some suggestions, for this after getting an error in your terminal only press  ⌘+shit+r, this will open a ***Continue*** session in a new extension window with the error explanation!
+You can ask the model to inspect your terminal error outputs to explain you the error and give you some suggestions, for this after getting an error in your terminal only press ⌘+shit+r, this will open a ***Continue*** session in a new extension window with the error explanation!

 ## Custom commands

-you can execute your custom commands/prompts selecting a code snippet an then pressing ⌘+l to open a new ***Continue*** session then write `/<yourCommand>` to generate, see how to create your custom commands [here](#add-custom-commands)
+You can execute your custom commands/prompts selecting a code snippet and then pressing ⌘+l to open a new ***Continue*** session then write `/<yourCommand>` to generate, see how to create your custom commands [here](#add-custom-commands)

 > See more about ***Continue*** extension usage [here](https://docs.continue.dev/how-to-use-continue)